Currently off almost every tourist’s radar in Mexico is the Tehuacán-Cuicatlán Biosphere Reserve.

 One of my favorite places to see the real Mexico off the beaten track – I only discovered it by accident when researching Mexico’s UNESCO World Heritage Sites for an upcoming trip.

-The Tehuacán-Cuicatlán Biosphere Reserve is a tentative UNESCO Site that is being considered at the 41st Session of the World Heritage Committee in Krakow, Poland this year and I will update this if it progress’s to a fully fledged UNESCO Site!
+The Tehuacán-Cuicatlán Biosphere Reserve is a tentative UNESCO Site that is being considered at the 41st Session of the World Heritage Committee in Krakow, Poland, this year and I will update this if it progresses to a fully-fledged UNESCO Site!

 What is the Tehuacán-Cuicatlán Biosphere Reserve in Mexico?

-Tehuacán-Cuicatlán Biosphere Reserve is located in a valley landscape backed by mountains in Puebla and Oaxaca State, with around 500,000 hectares of protected land – 140,000 of which is being considered for UNESCO World Heritage Status and the remainder as a buffer zone in which minimal human activities are permitted.
+Tehuacán-Cuicatlán Biosphere Reserve is located in a valley landscape backed by mountains in Puebla and Oaxaca State, with around 500,000 hectares of protected land.
+140,000 hectares of which is being considered for UNESCO World Heritage Status and the remainder as a buffer zone in which minimal human activities are permitted.

-There are also around 600 vertebrate species found here as well as several endemic species, but make no mistake – the cactus are the star of the show!
-However if they are really not enough for you there are various types of micro-climates found here due to the altitudinal variation including tropical deciduous forest, thorny forest, oak and pine forest, grasslands and desert scrub
+There are also around 600 vertebrate species found here as well as several endemic species, but make no mistake – the cactus is the star of the show!
+However, if they are not enough for you, there are various types of micro-climates found here due to the altitudinal variation including tropical deciduous forest, thorny forest, oak, and pine forest, grasslands, and desert scrub

-As if its natural significance was not enough the Valley of Tehuacán – Cuicatlán was also one of the key sites of agricultural development in Mesoamerica, with the domestication of corn, avocado, pumpkin and chilies being thought to have occurred here!
+As if its natural significance was not enough, the Valley of Tehuacán – Cuicatlán was also one of the key sites of agricultural development in Mesoamerica, with the domestication of corn, avocado, pumpkin and chilies being thought to have occurred here!

 Why is the Tehuacán-Cuicatlán Biosphere Reserve in Mexico being considered for UNESCO World Heritage Status?